List of Victory ships (A): Arlington

+Arlington was built by California Shipbuilding Corporation.
+Her keel was laid down as Arlington on 25 May 1944.
+She was launched on 21 September and delivered as Marvin H. McIntyre on 18 August.
+Built for the United States Navy.
+To the USMC in 1946.
+Laid up in the James River.
+She was sold to New York shipbreakers in April 1973.

 Asbury Victory

 was built by Permanente Metals Corporation.
 Her keel was laid on 6 May 1945.
 She was launched on 16 June and delivered on 18 July.
 Built for the WSA, she was operated under the management of American-Hawaiian Steamship Company.
 Laid up in the James River in 1947.
 She was returned to service during the Korean War, then laid up again before being returned to service during the Vietnam War.
 Laid up in the James River in 1969, later transferred to Beaumont.
 She was scrapped at Alang in 1993.

 Atchison Victory

 was built by California Shipbuilding Corporation.
 Her keel was laid on 17 February 1944.
 She was launched on 22 April and delivered on 8 June.
 Built for the WSA, she was operated under the management of American President Lines.
 Sold in 1946 to Renfrew Navigation Co.
 Operated under the management of Furness, Withy & Co.
 Sold in 1947 to Khedivial Mail Line, Alexandria, Egypt and renamed Mohamed Ali El Kebir.
 Converted to carry passengers.
 To United Arab Maritime Company in 1960 and renamed Salah El Din.
 She caught fire at Hamilton, Canada on 4 September 1963 and was severely damaged.
 Sold in 1964 to Salvador Investment Co., Monrovia, Liberia and renamed Mercantile Victory.
 Repaired at Houston, she departed for Basrah, Iraq on 21 March 1964.
 She caught fire in the Red Sea on 23 April and was towed into Suez, Egypt.
 She departed under tow of the tug Vortice on 8 September, arriving at Khorramshahr, Iran on 23 September.
 Not allowed to enter port, she departed under tow in early November, arriving at Marseille, France in late December.
 She was laid up unrepaired.
 Sold in April 1965, she arrived at Castellón de la Plana, Spain for scrapping in May.